 Sometimes we visit homes of the people we care about and see just way too much stuff.
 It would feel so much nicer to bring a commercial-grade dumpster and clean the place up.

 You might feel the same way about a resident living at your property.
 Unfortunately, you can't just show up with a dumpster.
 So, what do you do about a hoarder living in your property?

 Most landlords, property managers, and HOAs tread lightly when it comes to hoarding.
 Of course, they want to be respectful of a resident's space and their belongings.
 And after all, there's usually a fine line between being sloppy, unkempt, or dirty versus being an actual "hoarder."

-What many people don’t realize is that hoarding isn’t just an annoying behavior–it’s a mental disorder.
-It’s considered a subtype of obsessive-compulsive disorder (OCD) that’s characterized by the excessive acquisition of worthless items.
-Since hoarding has been officially recognized by the American Psychiatric Association, it means that hoarding qualifies as a disability under federal and state anti-discrimination laws–and therefore, hoarders are protected under the federal Fair Housing Act.
+What many people don't realize is that hoarding isn't just an annoying behavior—it's a mental disorder.
+It's considered a subtype of obsessive-compulsive disorder (OCD) that's characterized by the excessive acquisition of worthless items.
+Because hoarding has been officially recognized by the American Psychiatric Association, it means hoarding qualifies as a disability under federal and state anti-discrimination laws.
+Therefore, hoarders are protected under the federal Fair Housing Act.
 Landlords, property managers, and HOAs must make reasonable accommodations for hoarders before considering eviction.